Currently Offering Virtual Sessions

 The Attitude of Gratitude

 As much as we would like to always feel happy, happiness is temporary and it is usually conditional.
 Happiness is often a reaction to something but gratitude is more of a choice.
 It is more stable than happiness and fortunately, it can lead to happiness.
-Gratitude decimates the mindless but very human habit of ”taking-things-for-granted” where we discount all the things we do have by only focusing on what we still want or even worse, by focusing on what we lack.
+Gratitude decimates the mindless but very human habit of ”taking-things-for-granted” where we discount all the good things we do have by focusing on what we still want or even worse, by focusing on what we lack.
 It is easy to forget to feel grateful but rituals help to structure it.
 Practice gratitude and it gets stronger.

 1. Try beginning your morning with gratitude to prime yourself for the best day possible.
 It will boost your resilience and help you face whatever challenges come your way.

-Feeling grateful and expressing gratitude are distinct.
-To get the maximum emotional reward you will want to do both.
 Expressing gratitude to others in your life can help strengthen those relationships.
 It reminds us how valuable they are.
 You feel less alone, more connected, and happier.
 Gratitude sustains the social bonds that are the key to our happiness and to our survival as humans.

-Happy Holidays.
+Happy Thanksgiving!